 Ashoka Buildcon Limited

-Your Directors have pleasure in presenting the 23rd Annual Report of your Company forthe year ended March 31 2016.
+Your Directors have pleasure in presenting the 27th Annual Report (theReport / this Report) along with audited financial statements of your Company forthe financial year ended March 31 2020.

 |Particulars || |